amd/aocl-data-analytics/doc/options/all_table.rst

 In all the following tables, :math:`\varepsilon`, refers to a *safe* machine precision (twice the actual machine precision) for the given floating point data type.

-.. _opts_linearmodel:
+.. _opts_linearmodels:

-Linear Model
+Linear models
 ==============================================

 The following options are supported.

-.. csv-table:: :strong:`Table of options for Linear Model.`
+.. csv-table:: :strong:`Table of options for Linear models.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

-   "print level", "integer", ":math:`i=0`", "set level of verbosity for the solver", ":math:`0 \le i \le 5`" "optim convergence tol", "real", ":math:`r=10/2\sqrt{2\,\varepsilon}`", "tolerance to declare convergence for the iterative optimization step.
+   "print level", "integer", ":math:`i=0`", "Set level of verbosity for the solver", ":math:`0 \le i \le 5`" "optim convergence tol", "real", ":math:`r=10/2\sqrt{2\,\varepsilon}`", "Tolerance to declare convergence for the iterative optimization step.
 See option in the corresponding optimization solver documentation.", ":math:`0 < r < 1`"
    "intercept", "integer", ":math:`i=0`", "Add intercept variable to the model", ":math:`0 \le i \le 1`" "optim method", "string", ":math:`s=` `auto`", "Select optimization method to use.", ":math:`s=` `auto`, `bfgs`, `cg`, `chol`, `cholesky`, `coord`, `lbfgs`, `lbfgsb`, `qr`, `sparse_cg`, or `svd`."
    "optim iteration limit", "integer", ":math:`i=10000`", "Maximum number of iterations to perform in the optimization phase.
 Valid only for iterative solvers, e.g. L-BFGS-B, Coordinate Descent, etc.", ":math:`1 \le i`"
    "scaling", "string", ":math:`s=` `auto`", "Scale or standardize feature matrix and response vector.
 Matrix is copied and then rescaled.
-Option key value auto indicates that rescaling type is chosen by the solver (this includes also no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
+Option key value auto indicates that rescaling type is chosen by the solver (this also includes no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
    "print options", "string", ":math:`s=` `no`", "Print options.", ":math:`s=` `no`, or `yes`."
    "optim coord skip min", "integer", ":math:`i=2`", "Minimum times a coordinate change is smaller than "coord skip tol" to start skipping", ":math:`2 \le i`"
    "optim coord skip max", "integer", ":math:`i=100`", "Maximum times a coordinate can be skipped, after this the coordinate is checked", ":math:`10 \le i`"
-   "debug", "integer", ":math:`i=0`", "set debug level (internal use)", ":math:`0 \le i \le 3`" "logistic constraint", "string", ":math:`s=` `ssc`", "Affects only multinomial logistic regression.
+   "debug", "integer", ":math:`i=0`", "Set debug level (internal use)", ":math:`0 \le i \le 3`" "logistic constraint", "string", ":math:`s=` `ssc`", "Affects only multinomial logistic regression.
 Type of constraint put on coefficients.
 This will affect number of coefficients returned.
 RSC - means we choose a reference category whose coefficients will be set to all 0.
-This results in K-1 class coefficients for K class problems.
+This results in K-1 class coefficients for problems with K classes.
 SSC - means the sum of coefficients class-wise for each feature is 0.
-It will result in K class coefficients for K class problem.", ":math:`s=` `reference category`, `rsc`, `ssc`, `symmetric`, or `symmetric side`."
+It will result in K class coefficients for problems with K classes.", ":math:`s=` `reference category`, `rsc`, `ssc`, `symmetric`, or `symmetric side`."
    "optim time limit", "real", ":math:`r=10^6`", "Maximum time limit (in seconds).
 Solver will exit with a warning after this limit.
 Valid only for iterative solvers, e.g. L-BFGS-B, Coordinate Descent, etc.", ":math:`0 < r`"
-   "lambda", "real", ":math:`r=0`", "penalty coefficient for the regularization terms: lambda( (1-alpha)/2 L2 + alpha L1 )", ":math:`0 \le r`"
+   "lambda", "real", ":math:`r=0`", "Penalty coefficient for the regularization terms: lambda( (1-alpha)/2 L2 + alpha L1 )", ":math:`0 \le r`"
-   "alpha", "real", ":math:`r=0`", "coefficient of alpha in the regularization terms: lambda( (1-alpha)/2 L2 + alpha L1 )", ":math:`0 \le r \le 1`"
+   "alpha", "real", ":math:`r=0`", "Coefficient of alpha in the regularization terms: lambda( (1-alpha)/2 L2 + alpha L1 )", ":math:`0 \le r \le 1`"
-   "optim progress factor", "real", ":math:`r=\frac{10}{\sqrt{2\,\varepsilon}}`", "factor used to detect convergence of the iterative optimization step.
+   "optim progress factor", "real", ":math:`r=\frac{10}{\sqrt{2\,\varepsilon}}`", "Factor used to detect convergence of the iterative optimization step.
 See option in the corresponding optimization solver documentation.", ":math:`0 \le r`"

-.. _opts_pca:
+.. _opts_principalcomponentanalysis:

-PCA
+Principal component analysis
 ==============================================

 The following options are supported.

-.. csv-table:: :strong:`Table of options for PCA.`
+.. csv-table:: :strong:`Table of options for Principal component analysis.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"